 Keeping it in the Family

-Plenty of restaurants make up New York’s diverse culinary landscape, but some of the most memorable ones prefer to keep things a family affair.
+Plenty of restaurants and food purveyors make up New York’s diverse culinary landscape, but some of the most memorable ones prefer to keep things a family affair.
 The various elements that make each spot special have been passed from generation to generation—the cozy vibes, knowing you’re supporting locals, the lovingly-crafted cuisine—in turn, making diners feel like part of the family, too.
-We have compiled a handy guide on where to find some of New York’s most iconic and beloved family-owned restaurants.
+We have compiled a handy guide on where to find some of New York’s most iconic and beloved family-owned spots.

 Like a great wine, Raoul’s only gets better with age.
 For over 40 years, this SoHo fixture has been turning out straightforward French bistro food—the original owners hail from Alsace, France—in an eclectic dining room decked out with original artwork and photos.
 “The best thing about working with my family is that they already put the business into motion,” says Karim Raoul, who’s been running the restaurant since 2010.
 “So as the younger generation came in, it was easy to share the same vision.”
 Though the most photographed faces still roll through its doors, it’s a former President that left a lasting impression.
 “One moment I’ll never forget is when Bill Clinton walked in for dinner and shook every person’s hand in the entire restaurant—including the entire kitchen staff.”

 The neighborhood of Harlem might feel hipper than ever now, but there’s an institution that’s been packing in the crowds while doling out simply satisfying soul food (like fried chicken, bar-b-que ribs, and collard greens) for decades.
 Sylvia’s Restaurant was founded by Sylvia Woods in a historic pocket in Harlem in 1962, but beyond comfort cooking, built a reputation for being a safe and welcoming place for all people.
 It was an especially popular gathering place during the Civil Rights movement.